 The 1980s gave us the first disposable camera, Dirty Dancing, and dozens of classic rock hits.
 Food-wise, it was at once the era of convenience-driven microwave dinners and the newly popular global-inspired fine dining.
 The latter kicked off some trends that are alive and well today (think sushi, quiche, and pesto).
 Put on your neon leg warmers and reminisce on these iconic home-cooked staples and restaurant staples from the 1980s.
-Sign up for our newsletter to get the latest food news and recipes delivered straight to your inbox.

 It may not be the cover girl of sandwiches, but this combination of ground meat, onions, ketchup, and Worcestershire sauce was a staple in many American homes in the '80s.
 The origin is somewhat unknown, but legend has it that the current iteration evolved from an Iowa man's original sandwich enticingly called a "loose meat sandwich."
 Suddenly craving ground beef?
 Try our best ground beef recipes.

 If you were at a catered event or fancy restaurant during the '80s, you likely would have encountered this delicious gut bomb of a chicken breast, which may or may not actually have Ukranian-Russian origins.
 The dish consists of pounded chicken breasts that are rolled and stuffed with herb butter, then breaded and fried.
 Try one of our healthy chicken recipes.